-- Complete application and pay \$30 non-refundable application fee - Set up MySWTC account - Submit transcripts (high school or GED/HSED and college) - Complete Compass placement testing or submit ACT scores - Attend an admissions meeting with an advisor - Pay \$50 enrollment deposit - Register for classes - Attend required Program Orientation Day - NOTE: Students may be required to travel up to 3 hours to preceptor sites.
+Complete application Set up MySWTC account Submit transcripts (high school or GED/HSED and college) Attend an admissions meeting with an advisor (via Zoom, phone, or in person) Register for classes Attend Program Orientation Day (Zoom) NOTE: Students may be required to travel up to 3 hours to preceptor sites.
 Costs associated with travel and lodging are the responsibility of the student.